What is an HOA and How Do They Work?

 4. Is it worth it to be in an HOA?

-Whether it is worth living in an HOA or not really comes down to personal choice.
+Whether it is worth living in an HOA or not comes down to personal choice.
 If you use many of the HOA amenities, you will probably benefit from it financially.

 5. Why are the HOA fees so high?